The Secession Spring: Did a Tariff Cause the Outbreak of War?

 In the late 1820s, a very high protective tariff was passed into law to embarrass President John Quincy Adams.
 In opposition, the state of South Carolina threatened not to enforce the new tariff, and possibly secede instead.
 This ‘Nullification’ issue as it was called was settled by a Congressional compromise.
 So, by 1846, a tariff structure satisfactory to both the industrial North and the agricultural South was in place.
 In 1857, despite a recession in the North, representatives of the new Republican Party along with Northern & Southern Democrats in the Congress agreed to lower tariffs in response to a treasury surplus and a desire to stimulate trade.

 In 1860, Republican congressmen and a few Northern Democrats supported the idea of higher tariffs to protect various industries in the North, particularly steel in Pennsylvania and the textile industry of New England.

 The bill was sent to the Senate where it was bottled up in the Democrat controlled Finance Committee.
-Later, the votes to stop the implementation of the Morill Tariff were lost after 14 Senators from the Deep South who opposed the measure, left the Senate when their states seceded from the Union.
+Later, the votes to stop the implementation of the Morrill Tariff were lost after 14 Senators from the Deep South who opposed the measure, left the Senate when their states seceded from the Union.

 As soon as the Morill Tariff was passed it was sent to President Buchanan.
 He signed it into law on March 5, 1861 the day before Lincoln took the oath of office.
-On March 11, 1861 the Confederate Congress responded with a revenue tariff bill instituting a much lower tariff system for the Confederate States of America.
+On March 11, 1861 the Confederate Congress responded with a revenue tariff bill instituting which was a much lower tariff system for the Confederate States of America.

 The scene was set for a tariff war.
 How did this effect efforts for peace?